NPTE Pass Rate Analysis

 DPT Program Pass Rates Vary Dramatically

-FSBPT publishes program-by-program pass rate data publicly.
-The range between best and worst performing DPT programs is wider than most students realize.
+FSBPT publishes program-by-program pass rate data publicly for every CAPTE-accredited physical therapy program in the United States.
+The range between best and worst performing DPT programs is wider than most students realize, and similar variation exists across physical therapist assistant (PTA) programs.

 Top Performing